Cogsyy/AnticGamesTest/README.md

 - This is also my first time working with the new Unity Input System, and I quite like it so far.
 One thing of note, it seems like there are a lot of ways to work with the asset, so I am uncertain if my usage was optimal or not, but it seems nice so far for my first go at it.

 ## instructions
-- Game and unit settings can be found in Assets > GameSettings
+- Game and unit settings can be found in Assets > GameSettings.
+The game will work with multiple friendly ants as well
 - Pause with esc key, and can use the arrow keys/WASD to navigate menus + enter for submit, or use mouse and keyboard.
+- Left click to target an enemy unless AI mode is on from the pause menu
 - I've included a build under the Build Folder
 - I've also included UML diagrams in the root folder.
 - The game is not built to handle resetting things properly, please restart the application for this!